-Running 800m reps are long enough to tap into endurance and also short enough to tax your VO2 Max, but it can also be a great way of predicting your 10km pace.
+Running 800m reps is long enough to tap into endurance and also short enough to tax your VO2 Max, but it can also be a great way of predicting your 10km pace.
 This is a perfect session for runners and triathletes running events between 5km & 10km.

 Each week I will be posting the Friday Fartlek Run Sessions that you can do to enhance your running.
 Fartlek is a Swedish term that is often used by runners and it means speed-play.
 See a previous post about training intensity (levels) to know how hard to work.

 The inspiration for this post came from an article from Sweat Elite that describes this as a great workout to predict your 10km time (more about that after the workout).
 Read the original article here.

 Sweat Elite’s 10k Predictor C

 - 10min WU Level II;

 - 12x 800m Level V, 400m Level II RI;

 Start the workout with a Warm Up (WU) of ten minutes of easy jogging at Level II.